MccreeZhao/FR-Loss-on-Mnist/README.md

 ## Quick Start
 ### Dependencies
-- Pytorch 1.0 (0.4 maybe work either)
+- Pytorch >=1.0 (0.4 maybe work either)
-- tensorboardX 1.4
+- tensorboardX >=1.4

 I highly recommend you to use Anaconda.
 ### How to run
-- the net.py include the network and loss functional
+- Net.py include the implementation of network and loss functions
-- the other python scripts using different loss to train the Mnist.
-Simply use python3 xx.py and you can use tensorboard to see the learning curve and feature visualization.
-Also, the images are saved on the work directory.
+- train.py contains the training and test process.
+Editing name to choose a proper loss function.

 ## About the project
 - I try to use the same structure to implement different loss.
 If you have any questions or you find any mistakes, please submmit an issue.
 Thanks a lot!